Ultra-wide-field retinal imaging in the management of non-infectious retinal vasculitis

 In addition, it is also possible that there is selection bias in this study population towards the investigators selecting patients who may be more likely to have peripheral retinal findings that would change management, and not be representative of all patients with retinal vasculitis.
 Future studies may choose to enroll all patients with posterior uveitis consecutively to eliminate this potential bias.

-was unable to agree on a definition of vasculitis.
+In addition, ‘retinal vasculitis’ is a difficult entity to define.
+The Standardization of Uveitis Nomenclature Working Group was unable to agree on a definition of vasculitis.
 We defined vasculitis as a retinal vascular occlusion, with leakage on fluorescein, overlying vitritis, vascular sheathing, and retinal hemorrhages in the context of ophthalmic inflammation.
 The definition of retinal vasculitis remains an area of debate, and different clinicians may define vasculitis using different criteria.